traitecoevo/stan_crossval_demo/README.md

 Pretty impressive huh?

+For details about how to process this output see `Processing your outputs` towards the end of this document.

-What if you want to run your cross validation in a controlled and reproducible environment?
+Now... what if you want to run your cross validation in a controlled and reproducible environment?
 We can use docker for this!

 ## Middle approach: Cross validation with docker

-**NOTE** If you have ran the previous approach and want to try this first refresh your remake by running:
+**NOTE** If you have ran the previous approach and want to try this first refresh your remake by running the following in R:

 ```
 remake::make('purge')